Sadly, there is a general ignorance about the history of the National Anthem among many of its citizens.

 Sonneck also wrote:

-In after years Key presented signed autograph copies to friends and others, but just how many copies such copies he made is not known.
+In after years Key presented signed autograph copies to friends and others, but just how many such copies he made is not known.

 The first reported singing of "The Star-Spangled Banner" in a public performance was by Mr. Hardinge at the Holiday Street Theatre in Baltimore on October 19, 1814.